Resource-Constrained Decentralized Federated Learning via Personalized Event-Triggering: Numerical Results

 \section{Numerical Results}

-In this section, we present the outcomes of our numerical simulations, which validate the effectiveness of our methodology.
+In this section, we conduct numerical evaluations to assess the effectiveness of our methodology.
 We explain the setup of our experiments in Sec.~\ref{ssec:setup} and provide the results and discussion in Sec.~\ref{ssec:discussion}.
+For further experiments and ablation studies, please see Appendix~J.